 Health insurance providers are required to cover the cost of breast reconstruction since the Women’s Health Care and Cancer Rights Act (WHCRA) passed in 1998.
 Covered procedures include mastectomy, reconstruction of the breast, breast surgery on the unaffected breast to enhance symmetry, and nipple/areola reconstruction.
 Patients may still be responsible for co-pays and deductibles according to their individual health insurance plans.
 If you would like assistance navigating your insurance benefits, a member of our staff can assist you.
 Plastic surgery financing options are also available for patients who could benefit a flexible monthly installment plan.

+Dr. Zemmel and our team take great pride in helping women recovering from breast cancer restore their sense of femininity and confidence through reconstructive procedures.
+Our goal is to provide compassionate care while ensuring you are comfortable at every stage of your treatment and are well-informed about your care.
 If you would like to schedule an appointment with Dr. Zemmel to discuss how breast reconstruction can help you achieve your goals after a mastectomy, please contact our office today.